-- Connect 15 mm internal diameter vacuum or plastic hose to the outlet nozzle (Figure 1, item 2). - Remove the outlet nozzle and connect to the 3/4 inch BSP threaded hole. - Remove the outlet nozzle and replace it with an NW25 flange adaptor (available as an optional accessory, see Section 7.4.13) and then connect to the NW25 flange.
+- Connect 15 mm internal diameter vacuum or plastic hose to the outlet nozzle (Figure 1, item 2). - Remove the outlet nozzle and connect to the 3/4 inch BSP threaded hole. - Remove the outlet nozzle and replace it with an NW25 flange adaptor (available as an optional accessory, refer to Section 7.5.13) and then connect to the NW25 flange.